-- 23. The Council has increased its head of service posts from 7 to 7.6 FTE as part of its review of the management structure during 2017/18.
-Heads of service report to either the Chief Executive or the Chief Operating Officer.
+- 23. The Council has 7.0 FTE head of service posts.
+Heads of Service report to either the Chief Executive or the Chief Operating Officer.
 These are shown on the chart at Appendix D. - 24.
-The post of Head of Service is paid on a single pay point at either Band 2 or Band 3 of the agreed pay structure as shown below.
+The post of Head of Service is paid on a single pay point at either Band 2a or Band 3 of the agreed pay structure as shown below.
 The banding was determined by the Senior Manager Job Evaluation Scheme.
-2018 salaries are pending a national pay award.
+April 2021 and 2022 salaries are subject to a national pay award if one is agreed.